 One milestone that I am particularly proud of is the addition of ECU Worldwide to the Allcargo family.
 Both emotionally and strategically, it was a unique milestone - not just in my professional career but for everyone associated with the company; especially for Chairman Dr Shashi Kiran Shetty and other board members, who spearheaded the decision which catapulted the Allcargo Group to a global company.
 Today, we are one large family, operating across geographies and serving clients.

 Q You were recently elevated to the post of joint MD.
 In the new role, what are the challenges and opportunities that you foresee?

-A It's an incredible opportunity to be given this key role, especially since we are in the next phase of our growth, and I am thankful to the board for this.
+Answer: It's an incredible opportunity to be given this key role, especially since we are in the next phase of our growth, and I am thankful to the board for this.
 I look forward to taking the company to new heights.